elmadev/elmaonline-site/README.md

 # elmaonline-site

-Repo for a new open source version of the website for Elma Online.
+Repo for an open source version of the website for Elma Online.

 Current website can be seen on http://elmaonline.net/.
 The point of making a completely new version is to use better suited frameworks and code structure, something that will better fit a multi developer open source project and the things we want to do with the site.
 The new site will be available on a secondary URL until such a time as it can completely replace the old site.